churchlab/UniRep/README.md

 # License
 Copyright 2018, 2019 Ethan Alley, Grigory Khimulya, Surojit Biswas

-All the model weights are licensed under the terms of [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+All the model weights are licensed under the terms of Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-Otherwise the code in this repository is licensed under the terms of [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
+Otherwise the code in this repository is licensed under the terms of [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html) as specified by the gpl.txt file.